I've created a tier ranking for each ArgoCD setting.

 This time, we've taken a deep dive into ArgoCD settings and created a tier ranking based on the importance and usefulness of each setting.
-If you're already using ArgoCD or are considering using it, we recommend using this article as a reference to consider which ArgoCD settings you should enable.
+If you're already using ArgoCD or are considering using it, please refer to this article and consider which ArgoCD settings you should enable.

 Why Tier Ranking?

 ArgoCD is a very powerful GitOps tool, but it also has a lot of configuration options.
-Which settings are really important?Which are limited to specific use cases?It is important to determine whether the settings are used frequently or rarely.
-This ranking was taken from a Lightning Talk at KubeCon NA 2024Ranking Argo CD Settings in a Tier List - Gerald Nunn, Red HatThis article is based on the content of the Lightning Talk and the opinions of the audience (including me).
-Due to time constraints, the Lightning Talk was only able to be completed halfway, so I hope this article will serve as a complement to the content.
+Which settings are really important?Which ones are limited to specific use cases?It's important to determine whether a setting is rarely used or not.
+This ranking is based on the Lightning Talks at KubeCon NA 2024.Ranking Argo CD Settings in a Tier List - Gerald Nunn, Red HatThis article is based on the content of the presentation and the opinions of the attendees (including myself).
+Because the Lightning Talk was only half-contained due to time constraints, I hope this article can serve to supplement that content.

 Tier Ranking List

-I have recreated the Tier List Maker that I presented at the Lightning Talk in Japanese.
+I've recreated the Tier List Maker presentation I gave in Lightning Talk, in Japanese.

 Resource Tracking